7 MONEY MOVES TO GET OUT OF DEBT IN 2020

 In that first year – we reduced our monthly expenses by $7,118.00.
 We also paid off $35,000.00 in debt and started contributing to Curt’s 403(b) and 457 retirement accounts.
 A first.
 Did I mention we were 46 at the time?

 In September of 2018, we decided to attend the FI Chautauqua in Greece.
-For me, it was an opportunity to meet some other people in the Financial Independence community as well as some of the people that had inspired me to make these big changes in our lives.
+For me, it was an opportunity to meet some of the people that had inspired me to make these big changes in our lives.

 I am the money nerd in our family and, while Curt was a willing participant in our financial planning, I am certain our hearts were not in true alignment about our financial future.
 I LOVE spreadsheets like he loves playing Clash of Clans.
 We both could play with them for hours but have no interest in the others hobby.